Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Open A TradingView Chart Now

-📡 TradingView vs Finviz Screening Results
+📡 TradingView vs. Finviz Screening Results

 Both Finviz and TradingView have excellent stock screening and market scanning capabilities.
 The Finviz screener is famous and often deemed the gold standard, but TradingView’s screening capabilities are more powerful.

 Finviz allows you to scan for a mix of 67 fundamental criteria and combine it with 30 different trading signals.
-That may seem like a huge choice, but TradingView offers over 168 different criteria, Portfolio123 has 470 filters, and Stock Rover provides over 575 options.
+That may seem like a huge choice, but TradingView offers over 168 criteria, Portfolio123 has 470 filters, and Stock Rover provides over 575 options.

 TradingView Screening & Scanning